MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/select-default-forecast.md

 If your organization has configured multiple forecasts, save your users time and select one to be displayed by default when they open the Forecasts page.

 > [!NOTE]
 > You can also specify the default experience for the underlying records of the forecast.
-More information: [Preview: Set the default experience for underlying records](forecast-configure-advanced-settings.md#preview-set-the-default-experience-for-underlying-records).
+More information: [Configure advanced settings for forecasts](forecast-configure-advanced-settings.md).

 ## License and role requirements